~ Principled ~

 We operate under the following policies to protect and preserve our outstanding equine friends for avid equestrians and those interested in a meaningful riding experience:

-~ Those seeking more intensive experience may ride up to two sessions/horses per day.
+~ Those seeking more time in the saddle may ride up to two sessions/horses per day.

 ~ Group rides offer more time in the saddle (just over one hour) than a private lesson (40-45 minutes).

 ~ Properly-fitted helmet (personal or provided), pants, and riding boots are required.
 Breeches or stretch pants, long-sleeves, and supportive undergarments are strongly recommended.
-Padded safety vest is optional.
-Please consider professional, modest, fitted attire for comfort, safety, and a timeless riding experience.
+Padded vest is optional.
+Please consider professional, fitted attire w/ good coverage for comfort, safety, and protection from sun and insects.

 Lake Champlain Inn